Workspace and Dialogs

 Use F6 or the Full Prompt action to open a larger prompt editor.
 Enter, Esc, or Ctrl+Enter closes it and keeps your draft.

-CodeAlta timeline showing system prompt details and a user prompt
+CodeAlta timeline showing system prompt details and an agent prompt

-Prompt and system-prompt details are visible in the timeline so you can review what context was sent.
+Prompt and system-prompt details are visible in the timeline, including the selected agent prompt and source path, so you can review what context was sent.

 Open Project dialog